Source-Protocol-Cosmos/testnets/README.md

 - Only PRs from individuals / groups with a history successfully running nodes will be accepted.
 This is to ensure the network successfully starts on time.

-###Running in production
+### Running in production
-Note, we'll be going through some upgrades soon after Source mainnet.
-Consider using Cosmovisor to make your life easier.

-Download Genesis file when the time is right.
-Put it in your /home/<YOUR-USERNAME>/.source folder.
+Consider using Cosmovisor for mainnet.

 Create a systemd file for your Source service:
 ```bash